Skip to main content

 Course units

-Unit 1: Exploring emergent design contexts and practices
+Unit 1: Design methods and critical practices

-Unit 3: Situating design practices
+Unit 3: Situated design

-Note: 120 Credits must be passed before the final unit is undertaken.
+Note: 120 Credits must be passed before the final unit is undertaken

 Learning and teaching methods

-• Study Visits
+• Study visits

 Assessment methods